department-of-veterans-affairs/vagov-content/pages/life-insurance/closed-programs.md

 The National Service Life Insurance (NSLI) program was created in 1940 to manage new policies issued during WWII.

 The maximum USGLI policy amount is $10,000.
-If you have an active NSLI policy, you can buy additional insurance with the annual dividends you receive from your NSLI coverage.
+If you have an active NSLI policy, you can buy additional insurance with the annual dividends you receive from your coverage.

 If you became totally disabled before your 65th birthday and you have NSLI coverage, you may be eligible to receive certain disability benefits.

+#### NSLI term plan

+If you have an NSLI term plan--which is different from a permanent plan--your premium payment is capped at the age 70 rate.
+This means that your NSLI term plan premium will never increase after you turn 70 years old.

+Effective September 11, 2000, if you have an NSLI term plan and your rate is already capped, you'll receive a payment ("termination dividend") if your policy lapses or  you cancel your coverage.
+Your termination dividend can be used to purchase Paid Up Additional (PUA) whole life insurance.

+[Learn more about PUA]

 ## Veterans Special Life Insurance (VSLI)